alm-tools/alm/docs/contributing/README.md

 npm run tscw
 ```

+### Working on another branch
+Get the latest git commits from that branch.
+Next all you need to do is `npm install`.
+Now run `nodemon` like you would normally do.

 # Idea Tracking
 Since I am still doing a lot of *thinking* then *rethinking* I'm trying not to put too much stuff in the [issues][issues] as it spams the watchers.
 Instead I've been using a private trello but its very *raw* (like a pen an paper).
 Feel free to ask me questions on [gitter][gitter] about what's in my headspace.
 I try to be open about it on [twitter][twitter] anyways.